-A few years on, and not all organisations have come to terms with the implications of the Work at Heights Regulations 2005 on their work activities.
-Many organisations originally viewed the Work at Heights Regulations 2005 as construction related legislation, but the regulations apply to all working at height activities in all work places.
+We are now quite a few on from its debut, and not all organisations have come to terms with the implications of the Work at Heights Regulations 2005 on their work activities.
+Many organisations initially viewed the Work at Heights Regulations 2005 as construction related legislation, but the regulations apply to all working at height activities in all workplaces.
 This may include:

 - manufacturing areas